ritterim/rimdev-blog/_posts/2022-10-12-rimdev-radio-building-with-astro.md

 The `npm create astro@latest` command walks you through the process of setting up a new instance.
 I choose the default options for everything, except opting out of using TypeScript.

-From there, the new site will scaffold and there are few organizational things to take note of:
+From there, the new site will scaffold and there are a few organizational things to take note of:
 - The **Pages** directory is where each site page will live.
 These will use the `.astro` file extension, and are capable of running JavaScript at build.
-So you can generate HTML code by running certain JavaScript functionality.
+This allows you to generate HTML code by running certain JavaScript functionality.
 - The **Components** directory will house UI components.
 These can be Astro components or components for whichever framework you prefer.
 - The **Layouts** directory is where you can include components used for layout purposes.

 As I intended to use Sass for styling, I also added a `styles` folder to the `src` directory.

-Speaking of which, to setup Sass - you do need to install Sass as a dependency to use it:
+Speaking of which, to set up Sass - you do need to install Sass as a dependency to use it:

 ```
 npm install -d sass